Correlation heatmaps can be made easily using the

 object is passed).
 The shape size is set to vary between the values in

-argument (not found in gghm()
+the size_range argument (not found in gghm()),

 scaling with the absolute value of the correlation.

-can be provided to overwrite this behaviour.
+size_scale can be provided to overwrite this behaviour.
 The

-size legend is hidden by default when using ggcorrhm()
+size legend is hidden by default when using ggcorrhm() as

 it would only show the absolute values of the correlations (but the

-legend can be shown with the legend_order
+legend can be shown with the legend_order argument if

 necessary).

-to ‘text’ writes the values in empty cells,
+Setting mode to ‘text’ writes the values in empty cells,

 with the text colour scaling with the correlation values.